zakiuddin786/boostrap-table-column-freeze/README.md

 # boostrap-table-column-freeze
-Table for fixing particular columns of bootstrap from either left side or right side
+Code for fixing particular columns of bootstrap table from either left side or right side

 # demonstration using static table